-In support of its contention that Respondent committed an IPV, the Department presented an assistance application that Respondent submitted to the Department on July 23, 2012, on which she indicates she is homeless and living in a facility.
-(Exhibit 1, pp. 9-28).
-While this may be may be sufficient to establish that Respondent was advised of her responsibility to report changes in circumstances, it does not establish, by clear and convincing evidence, that Respondent intentionally withheld information concerning her out-of-state move for the purpose of maintaining her Michigan FAP eligibility.
+In support of its contention that Respondent committed an IPV, the Department presented an assistance application that Respondent submitted to the Department on July 11, 2011, prior to the alleged fraud period.
+While this may be may be sufficient to establish that Respondent was advised of her responsibility to report changes in circumstances, it does not establish, by clear and convincing evidence, that Respondent intentionally withheld or misrepresented information concerning her circumstances for the purpose of maintaining her Michigan FAP eligibility.